Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 Simulations using the standard approach exhibit numerical instabilities and eventually diverge.
 In particular, the central configuration becomes unstable around $t/t_c \approx 4$, while the Roe variant remains stable for a longer period but fails near $t/t_c \approx 7$.
 These observations indicate that, in the absence of split-form stabilization, aliasing errors accumulate as nonlinear interactions intensify, ultimately leading to blow-up during the transitional regime.
 The Riemann solver alone does not provide sufficient dissipation to stabilize the simulation.

 Fig.~\ref{fig:part0_kinenrate} presents the time evolution of the kinetic energy dissipation rate, highlighting the onset of instability for both standard discretizations.
-For comparison, the figure also includes the behavior of a representative split-form scheme.
+For comparison, the figure also includes the behavior of a representative split-form scheme combined with central and Roe Riemann solvers.
 Around $t/t_c \approx 5$, the split form introduces additional dissipation, effectively stabilizing the simulation and preventing blow-up.
+The combination of the split form with the Roe Riemann solver follows the reference closely while remaining stable over the full time interval, showing that the combination of split-form stabilization and Roe interface dissipation provides a robust baseline for the subsequent analysis.

 These findings highlight the critical role of split-form discretizations in ensuring robustness for under-resolved simulations.
 By introducing additional nonlinear stabilization, split forms effectively control aliasing errors throughout the laminar–turbulent transition.